 High-Performance Computing (HPC) is critical for data assimilation and numerical weather prediction research

-In 2014 a GSL researcher was awarded the Department of Commerce Bronze medal for dedication in acquiring supercomputing services to sustain production of the Nation’s operational numerical weather and climate forecast systems.
+In 2014 a GSL researcher was awarded the Department of Commerce Bronze medal for dedication to acquiring supercomputing services to sustain the production of the Nation’s operational numerical weather and climate forecast systems.